At least in public: “I don’t pretend that I have all the answers.”

 No matter how brilliant you are, if you don’t know how to write well, you will never be perceived by the rest of that table as anything but a window-dresser wearing Prada.

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.01.22 14:32.
 This presentation was designed for printing and omits components that make sense only onscreen.
-(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/01/22/illiterate-designers/

 Mike Shatzkin is the latest to opine on the future of book publishing.
 People take him seriously as a technologist, it seems.
 I expect he would flunk any test of minimal technical qualification.
 Actually, now that I think of it, I ought to publish such a test.